ysennoun/iot-platform-within-azure/README.md

 # iot-platform-within-azure

-How to create an IoT platform with Microsoft Azure Cloud.
+How to create an IoT platform within Microsoft Azure Cloud with Azure CLI.

 ## Architecture

 Let's create a simple IoT platform with the following services :

-- IoT Hub
+- Azure IoT Hub
-- Functions
+- Azure Functions
-- CosmosDB
+- Azure CosmosDB
+- Azure Service Bus
+- Azure Storage

-Futhermore, it is also possible to create a simulated device within Azure Cloud.
+Futhermore, we will also create a simulated device within Azure Cloud to send and receive message.

 ## Installation of Azure cli

+Let's install azure-cli

-    // On Mac
+    // For Mac
     brew update && brew install azure-cli

 ## Connection to Azure Cloud with Azure cli